What’s inside a Title Register

-The register is split into three parts — Property, Proprietorship, and Charges.
-Understand what each part means and how it confirms ownership and restrictions.
+The register is split into Property, Proprietorship, and Charges sections.
+Learn what each part shows and how it helps confirm ownership and restrictions.

 Here you’ll find answers to common questions about property documents, delivery times, and using our services at LandRegistryCheck.co.uk.

 We are an independent online service that helps individuals and organisations obtain official property documents such as title registers, title plans, and copies of deeds.
-We are not affiliated with the UK Government or HM Land Registry, but we use licensed channels to provide these documents efficiently.
+We are not affiliated with the UK Government or HM Land Registry.

 You can order: